-We have negotiated a distribution agreement with Spark 1st Vision GmbH & Co.
-KG, a German company, that would give the distributor the exclusive right to distribute our products in Europe, the Middle East and Africa through 2003.
-The distribution agreement will become effective at the closing of the proposed equity financing.
-The distributor would be obligated to purchase a minimum of 24 ROBODOC systems (less the number we previously sold in 1999) during the period commencing with the closing of the sale and ending March 31, 2000 and 32 ROBODOC systems during the 12 months ending March 31, 2001.
-As of September 22, 1999, we had sales or orders for ten ROBODOC systems for 1999.
-The distributor would be required to pay us advance payments of \$400,000 per month commencing with the closing of the sale through March 31, 2001, offset by the purchase price of products purchased.
-However, the distributor will have no minimum purchase or advance payment obligation after March 31, 2001, even though it will retain exclusive rights to distribute our products in Europe, the Middle East and Africa through 2003.
-The distributor's only obligation to us after March 31, 2001 is to pay for products that it purchases.
+We have entered into a distribution agreement with Spark 1st Vision ${\tt GmbH}$ & ${\tt Co.}$ KG, a German company, that gives the distributor the exclusive right to distribute our products in Europe, the Middle East and Africa through 2003.
+The distributor is obligated to purchase a minimum of 24 ROBODOC systems during 2000 and 32 ROBODOC systems during 2001.
+The distributor is required to pay us advance payments of \$200,000 per month for the first six months of 2000, \$300,000 per month for the remainder of 2000, and \$400,000 per month for 2001, offset by the purchase price of products purchased.
+However, the distributor will have no minimum purchase or advance payment obligation after 2001, even though it will retain exclusive rights to distribute our products in Europe, the Middle East and Africa through 2003.
+The distributor's only obligation to us after 2001 is to pay for products that it purchases.
 The distributor's liability to us under the distribution agreement is limited to \$1 million, exclusive of the minimum purchase obligation.
-We have the right to purchase the assets of the distributor relating to the distribution of our products at their book value upon not less than 30 days prior written notice at any time during the twelve months ending March 31, 2002.
+We will continue to receive service contract revenues and bear the cost of maintenance, training and customer support.
 It is anticipated that our European sales and marketing personnel, as well as our European field support staff, will join the distributor.